danielfett/draft-dpop/main.md

 (#dpop-proof) is a conceptual example showing the decoded content of the DPoP proof in (#dpop-proof-jwt).
 The JSON of the JOSE header and payload are shown but the signature part is omitted.
-As usual line breaks and extra whitespace are included for formatting and readability.
+As usual, line breaks and extra whitespace are included for formatting and readability.

 !---